debuggify/debuggify.github.com/source/_posts/2012-08-07-why-debuggify.markdown

 >  Zero Bugs is a Myth

-I have talked to few friends about the problems.
+I have talked to a few friends about the problems.
 All are encountering similar set of problems on the daily basic.
 A majority their development time is spend in debugging and fixing bugs.
 The debugging is also becoming hard due to the evolving nature of the web.

 ##What to do about it?##